top of page

 East Lambrook Manor Gardens, Near South Petherton

-Festival of Snowdrops: From Wednesday 1st to Tuesday 28th February, 10am to 5pm
+Festival of Snowdrops: Thursday 1st February to Thursday 29th February, every day except Mondays,10am to 5pm

 The snowdrops are famous at the Grade 1 listed garden created by Margery Fish.
 One of the first ‘galanthophiles’, she collected snowdrops to plant in her now garden from 1938 to 1969, and amassed a significant collection.
 Expect swathes of snowdrops (160 different varieties), unusual cultivars, Chris Kampf’s steel snowdrop sculptures and over 80 different varieties of the little white flower to buy for your own garden.